Bounds on the M\"obius-signed partition numbers: Introduction

 and that for $n = 2k$ one has

-Finally we comment on our use of the term ``signed partition number'', since it is apparent from \eqref{eq:fpi} and \eqref{eq:pnfDefin} that the term ``weighted partition number'' is an equally appropriate term.
-We avoid this latter descriptor due to its ubiquity in the literature as a moniker for partition number sequences having generating functions of the form \< \Phi(z) = \prod_{n=1}^\infty (1-z^n)^{-f(n)} = 1 + \sum_{n=1}^\infty p_f(n) z^n \> for some nonnegative integer-valued $f(n)$.
+Finally we comment on our use of the term ``signed partition number'', since it is apparent from \eqref{eq:fpi} and \eqref{eq:pnfDefin} that ``weighted partition number'' is an equally appropriate term for $p(n,f)$.
+We avoid this latter term due to its ubiquity in the literature as a moniker for sequences having generating functions of the form \< \Phi(z) = \prod_{n=1}^\infty (1-z^n)^{-f(n)} = 1 + \sum_{n=1}^\infty p_f(n) z^n \> for some nonnegative integer-valued $f(n)$.
 These $p_f(n)$ coincide with our $p(n,f)$ if $f$ takes only the values $0$ and $1$, but given the different roles $f(n)$ plays in \eqref{eq:Phi} and \eqref{eq:weightedp}, we favor the descriptor ``signed'' for $p(n,f)$ rather than ``weighted.''

-\subsection{Acknowledgements.}
+\subsection{Acknowledgements}

 The author would like thank Trevor Wooley for both his suggestion of these research problems and his financial support, and would like to additionally thank both Trevor Wooley and Ben McReynolds for their numerous, invaluable suggestions and feedback in preparing this work.
 Thanks are also extended to Nicolas Robles and Alexandru Zaharescu for many helpful conversations in formulating this paper.